Frequently, someone comes across my article about dating French men during an Internet deep dive on the topic.

 3. If you’re not going to be an English teacher or a babysitter, you’ll have to figure out what you are going to do to generate an income

 Every little thing, for a blissful period in the beginning, takes on the shiny appeal of a novelty.
-What’s more, your French honey is probably pretty happy to have you around, and so those first few weeks can pass in a whirlwind of morning boulangerie runs, walks around your neighborhood, and lunchtime, happy hour, and restaurant meet-ups.
+What’s more, your French honey is probably pretty happy to have you around.
+Those first few weeks can pass in a whirlwind of morning boulangerie runs, walks around your neighborhood, and lunchtime, happy hour, and restaurant meet-ups.
 Eventually though, when the fairy dust settles, you’re going to be left with the decidedly unsexy and universal obligation of figuring out how you are going to generate an income and provide for yourself.
 Pro tip, watching Emily in Paris at this stage will probably be triggering.

 At this stage, some expats will have more time than others.
 Perhaps your partner is established in their career, or at least financially secure enough to be able to foot the bill while you’re getting your bearings.
 For others, the honeymoon period will pass more quickly as the weight of real-world obligations sets in.
 Personally, this period was definitely a challenge for me and my partner, and yet, in the end, we came out stronger for it because he got to see me in some of my rawest, most vulnerable (and unpleasant) moments – and I got to appreciate the depths of his kindness and patience.